tim-koko/website/content/en/blog/20240901-supply-chain-security-01.md

 ---

-In a new blog series we would like to take a look at supply chain security.
-In a first starter, we inspect into how Cosign, Sigstore, and Fulcio can harden the supply chain security in your Kubernetes environment.
+Recently we helped a customer in their DevSecOps journey and to fulfill their compliance requirements by leveraging their supply chain security to the next level.
+In this new blog series we will take a look at supply chain security topics.
+In a first starter, we inspect how Cosign, Sigstore, and Fulcio can harden the supply chain security in your Kubernetes environment.

 ### Supply Chain Security